behavioral-ds/pmbp_implementation/README.md

 pmbp.evaluate()
 ```

 This function implicitly samples the PMBP(D,E) process on the test set, with the number of samples controlled by the `pmbp.n` parameter (default set to 5).
+Once the model is evaluated, an `_evaluatedmodel.p` file is exported in `output/`, containing the PMBP object with the sampled test set histories in `pmbp.sampled_histories`.
+Log files are also written in `log/` for diagnostics.

 Performance metrics and predictions can be printed out using the following two commands: